 For me, restorative yoga is a total time-out.
 No competition or leaderboard.
 It’s the exact opposite (almost like a massage.)

 - Accelerate recovery

-- Great at the end of long week or hard endurance event
+- Great at the end of a long week or hard endurance event

-Another class you can try from the peloton library is power yoga.
-I like to take this class on the days where I skip my weight lifting day, but still, feel like a good workout.
+Another class you can try from the peloton app is power yoga.
+This is part of my morning yoga routine on peloton on the days when I skip my regular gym training, but it still feels like doing a good workout (Yes, it’s intense.)

 The difference between flow and power yoga is that flow moves you around more, and power yoga holds on to the most difficult poses.
 It works on your strength, balance, and flexibility at the same time.

 That being said, this class is made for all levels.
-So just because it has “power” in the title, it doesn’t;t means that beginners should feel intimidated.
+So just because it has “power” in the title, it doesn’t mean that beginners should feel intimidated.

 Benefits of Peloton Power Yoga

 - Great to build performance, strength, and athleticism

 - Great for people who want to try different forms of strenuous physical activity